aloz/esl2http/README.md

 $$
 ```

-of cause, it'spossible to extend by the SQL procedure scheduled called by Cron to mark events to resend, if this default behavoir need to be changed.
+of cause, it's possible to extend by the SQL procedure called on schedule by Cron to mark events to resend, if this default behavoir is not suitable.

+`sql -U esl2http -d esl2http -f sql_script_to_call_set_to_resend.sql`

 #
 #### Before you begin